clemak27/homecfg/README.md

 ## Usage

-The flake provides 2 nixOS modules, which can be imported in an existing config.
+The flake provides a nixOS modules, which can be imported in an existing config.

 <!-- markdownlint-disable-next-line -->
 ### homecfg